dtraczewski/GettingAndCleaningData/README.md

 8. Creates a tidy dataset that contains the mean value of each variable for each subject and activity pair which is the purpose of this project.

-The final result can be observed in the file `FinalData.txt`.
+The final result can be observed in the textfile `FinalData.txt`.